KerollosWanis/ventilation_strategies_causal_inference/README.md

-# Estimating the effectiveness of ventilation strategies in the intensive care unit
+# Emulating target trials comparing early and delayed intubation strategies

 # Introduction
 Here we provide the code to reproduce the analysis described in: